ree-ma-thakur/devTinder/readme.md

 - Install jsonwebtoken
 - In login API, after email and password validation, create e JWT token and send it to user in cookies
 - Read the cookies inside your profile API and find the logged in user
+- UserAuth Middleware
+- Add the userAuth middle ware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days
+- Create userSchema method to getJWT()
+- Create UserSchema method to comparepassword(passwordInputByUser)